-Chinese city accused of stealing virus masks from hard-hit neighbour
+Chinese city accused of stealing virus masks from hard-hit neighbor

 The central government said on Saturday that Premier Li Keqiang had asked the European Union to help China get urgent medical supplies.

-Reporting by Sophie Yu and Ryan Woo; Editing by Robert Birsel
+Reporting by Sophie Yu and Ryan Woo; Editing by Robert Birsel and Gareth Jones